 Speaking of that, I also find the claims that Kiara is a Mary Sue to be absolute rubbish.
 By definition, a Mary Sue is a perfect character who has absolutely no flaws and has everything go her way, always succeeds in everything they do, etc. Last I checked, Kiara didn't exactly succeed with her first hunt, nor did she succeed with helping Simba to see the good in Kovu at first, nor did she succeed in trying to help Zira live.
 That's not to say she fails at everything, she certainly does accomplish significant and meaningful things, but the "Mary Sue" claims are, as mentioned earlier, blowing them hugely out of proportion on an absolutely baffling scale.
 Not only that, but she couldn't hunt either, but I'll address that separately.
 That sounds like a pretty big flaw for a lioness like herself if you ask me.

-Plus, as mentioned before, Kiara wasn't selfish.
+Moving on, Kiara wasn't nearly as selfish as her detractors say she is.
 She didn't want things to change for herself.
 Quite on the contrary, actually.
 She wanted things to change for the good of not only her own pride, but for Kovu's pride as well to give them a better place to live and help them move on from the hell-hole that they call a home, so don't bother trying to pull up the argument that she's selfish or irresponsible.
 In fact, that's incredibly selfless and noble of her to want to do, and it's absolutely wonderful that she'd care for the Outsiders like that and to want to help them have a better life, all while gaining almost nothing for herself in doing so.
 That is admirable!
 Heroic, even!
 So let me get this straight; they claim that she is a Mary Sue, and yet it's common knowledge that she is not a very skilled hunter, something most lionesses like herself know how to do.
 You make your own conclusions as to what to call that.

 People saying that her hunting sucks is another thing I'm officially sick of and confused about.
 Yes, she failed her first hunt.
 Yes, she had to be rescued by Kovu.
 But let's back up a bit here.
 She was on her first hunt.
 First hunt.
 If she had never done it before, obviously she wasn't going to be great at it right off the bat, especially when she was alone.
 Not to mention she was still in the early stages of adulthood, so one could expect her skills to be iffy at the start.
 I mean how is it at all fair to judge her entire hunting career off of only one performance, and her very first no less?
 It's the same thing as if a human tries to go hunting for deer for the very first time, they don't have much experience in it, they aren't able to shoot one, and then literally thousands of people insult and ridicule them saying they're always going to suck and it's a reason to hate them as a person.
 It was their first freaking time, and it shows a lot of unrealistically high expectations on their part, which is exactly what I can say for insult Kiara's hunting abilities: Their expectations are too unrealistically high too unrealistically early.
 Hunting takes time to learn, you can't expect her to succeed the first time and then ridicule and hate her because she failed at something that's going to take a very long time to learn no matter what species she is, lion or not.
 There's always the notion that Kiara will get better at hunting, especially with Kovu most likely being the one to teach her.
 Give her a break!
 Or better yet, give her some time.
 I have absolutely no doubt in the slightest that Kiara will become a good, if not great hunter after the second film's ending: It.
 Takes.
 Time!